vsemionov/xlab/README.md

 The model was trained on sequences of maximum length 256.
 To speed up training and reduce memory usage, 16-bit mixed precision is used.
 To mitigate stability issues, the bfloat16 data type is used, along with gradient clipping by norm 1.0.
+The AdamW optimizer is used, with learning rate 3e-4 and weight decay 0.1.
 The training ran on a single A100 GPU, with batch size 256, and was stopped after 4 epochs (440K steps after 2 days).